Jonathan Edwards Winery, Stonington

 I know we had the Estate Connecticut Gewurztraminer which is aged in stainless steel and has a crisp, clean dry finish that follows fragrant aromas of grapefruit and lemon.
 I don’t know why, but it didn’t really work too well for me.
 Not too many wineries in CT grow these grapes… Maybe I now know why.

 The other three wines we had were mostly enjoyed by Hoang, and at that point Damian had run off to go upstairs to the Loft Gallery.
 The loft gallery, located above the tasting room is where they show many different mediums of artwork, from a variety of local artists.
-We rather enjoyed ourselves, but that’s not really the point of our visit, now is it?
+We rather enjoyed ourselves at the expansive winery.

 Back downstairs I had some of the Napa Valley Zinfandel which was jammy and full of spice.
 It was excellent and I wanted to buy a bottle, but again the wait was a bit too much for the boy.
 Hoang can’t remember the two she had that I didn’t, but was very impressed with them both.

-Oh well, like I said… This place is a definite revisit next year out, so perhaps I’ll add some real detail then.
+Oh well, like I said… This place is a definite revisit place, so perhaps I’ll add some real detail then.

 [2012: Man, what a terrible review.
 You got nothing at all from all that.
 Like I said, I’ve been back here a few times and it’s true, J Edwards does have the best red wines in all of Connecticut… The caveat being that they are actually from Napa Valley. ]